litestar-org/litestar/docs/topics/sync-vs-async.rst

 **Why not make this the default for synchronous functions?**

 Running in a thread pool has a very high overhead, greatly reducing an application's performance.
-Its use should therefore be restricted to cases where it's absolutely necessary.
+Its use should therefore be restricted to cases where it is absolutely necessary.